-Examples of how various subunits alter receptor function and subcellular localization are abundant.
-Receptors constructed from various combinations of alpha and structural subunits exhibit dramatic differences in ligand affinity, agonist and antagonist efficacy, rates of desensitization, and response to modulators (figure 4.3).
+of alpha and structural subunits exhibit dramatic differences in ligand affinity, agonist and antagonist efficacy, rates of desensitization, and response to modulators (figure 4.3).
 Although alpha subunits control much of the determinants of selectivity for ligand binding, the nonalpha subunits have a significant impact on function.
-One of the earliest examples^{27,28} of this was the finding that when nAChRs composed of α 3 β 4 subunits were exposed to an agonist, bursts of activity followed that were often clustered and of relatively long duration.
-In contrast the α 3 β 2 receptors exhibit frequent and rapid bursting.
+One of the earliest examples of this was the finding that when nAChRs composed of $\alpha 3\beta 4$ subunits were exposed to an agonist, bursts of activity followed that were often clustered and of relatively long duration.
+In contrast the $\alpha 3\beta 2$ receptors exhibit frequent and rapid bursting.